-Our authorized capital stock will consist of 850,000,000 shares of stock, of which: (i) 500,000,000 shares will be designated as class A common stock, par value \$0.01 per share; (ii) 250,000,000 shares will be designated as class B common stock, par value \$0.01 per share and (iii) 100,000,000 shares will be designated as preferred stock, par value \$0.01 per share.
+Our authorized capital stock will consist of shares of common stock, of which: (i) shares will be designated as class A common stock, par value \$0.01 per share; (ii) shares will be designated as class B common stock, par value \$0.01 per share and (iii) shares will be designated as preferred stock, par value \$0.01 per share.
 As of August 31, 2007, without giving retroactive effect to the Reclassification, there were two holders of record of common stock, who collectively held about 29,323 shares of common stock.
-Each of these shares will be reclassified into 2,861.235208 shares of class B common stock as described above under "-Reclassification."
-There will be 14,000,000 shares of class A common stock and 83,900,000 shares of class B common stock outstanding after giving effect to the sale of the shares of class A common stock offered hereby (assuming that the underwriters do not exercise their over-allotment option) and the Reclassification of common stock into class B common stock as described above under "-Reclassification stock into class B common stock as described above under "-Reclassification of common stock into class B common stock as described above under "-Reclassification."
-Each of the class A common stock as described above under "-Reclassification."
-Each of the class A common stock as described above under "-Reclassification."
-Each of the class B common stock as described above under "-Reclassification."
-Each of the class A common stock and class B common stock and class B common stock and class B common stock as described above under "-Reclassification."
-Each of the class A common stock and class B common stock as described above under "-Reclassification."
+Each of these shares will be reclassified into shares of class B common stock as described above under "-Reclassification."
+There will be shares of class A common stock and shares of class B common stock outstanding after giving effect to the sale of the shares of class A common stock offered hereby (assuming that the underwriters do not exercise their over-allotment option) and the Reclassification of common stock into class B common stock as described above under "-Reclassification."
 Each of the class A common stock and class B common stock constitutes a series of common stock under the DGCL.
 A description of the material terms and provisions of our Amended and Restated Certificate of Incorporation affecting the relative rights of the class A common stock, the class B common stock and any preferred stock is set forth below.